A Holiday From Fear

 She is very scared of me (and humans in general).
 When I walk into the room, I don’t even have to do something scary – her brain has associated the pure presence of a human with an enormous reaction of fear.
 The brain can only learn when the level of stress is low enough.

-Because Stella is so stressed, she cannot make positive connections (“Steffi was kind to me”), but instead only remembers the fear, which is repeated the next time she sees me.
+Stella can’t make positive connections because she is so stressed (“Steffi was kind to me”), but instead only remembers the fear, which is repeated the next time she sees me.
 Not an easy cycle to break.

 How to change this CER?
 Basically, she needs a holiday from fear.
 At this point that means walking around on eggshells in the house.
 I throw a lot of high-value treats at her from far away, and I am using canine calming signals whenever I “meet” her in the house.